The First Revival was the first

 we saved his skinny ass!

-Before he’ll die, we will make him
+Before he'll die we will make him

-crawl on the carpet and squall,
+crawl on the carpet and squall

-and he’ll understand that Hell’s Angels
+so he'll understand that Hell's Angels

-are not cold-blooded killers at all.
+aren't cold-blooded killers at all.

 We’re rowing to Long Island,